maelstrom-software/maelstrom/website/content/blog/spawning-processes-on-linux/index.md

 ```

 The weird thing about this is that the same stack memory will experience the CPU returning from the
-Best to avoid the following things: (and more)
 `vfork` call twice.
 This can really mess things up in the calling function in a way that your
 compiler is not okay with.
-Apparently C compilers have a way of dealing with it, but we can't call
+Apparently C compilers have a (at best questionable IMO) way of dealing
-this function from Rust unless we use the unstable
+with it, but we can't call this function from Rust unless we use the unstable
 [`ffi_return_twice`](https://github.com/rust-lang/rust/issues/58314) attribute.

 ## `posix_spawn`